nodejs/node/doc/api/http.markdown

 ### response.setHeader(name, value)

 Sets a single header value for implicit headers.
-If this header already exists in the to-be-sent headers, it's value will be replaced.
+If this header already exists in the to-be-sent headers, its value will be replaced.
 Use an array of strings here if you need to send multiple headers with the same name.

 Example: